Devtron

 • Lack of Single Sign On(SSO): Kubernetes Dashboard does not provide SSO login services.
 SSO is essential for mid and large enterprises to secure resources and applications in Kubernetes.

-• No Node management: Kubernetes Dashboard DevOps team to view the node information such as status, labels, limits, and memory/CPU requests, machine ID, addresses, allocated resources, pods, etc. But does not allow any provision to edit nodes.
+• No Node management: Kubernetes Dashboard DevOps team to view the node information such as status, labels, limits, and memory/CPU requests, machine ID, addresses, allocated resources, pods, etc. But does not allow any provision to edit nodes and mange nodes.
 This is essential because if a node is unhealthy, it will not run any pods and will not participate in cluster activity.

 • Zero visibility and manageability of HELM charts: Many organizations use them to deploy their Kubernetes applications at scale.
 Unfortunately, Kubernetes Dashboard does not provide the capability to HELM Dashboards.